Interpreting Your Laboratory Data

 - %CBD is the total concentration of Cannabidiol.

-- %CBD-TOTAL is the combined value of CBD-A and CBD.
+- %CBD-TOTAL is the combined value of CBD-A multiplied by 0.877 (the molecular weight difference between CBD-A and CBD), added to CBD.
 Most cannabis strains have been selectively bred for High THC Content, and as such most commonly available cannabis strains have Low CBD Content, below 1%.
 Above 4% is considered High CBD Content.

 - %CBC is the total concentration of Cannabichromene.